Skip to main content

 Name all the body parts, including the penis, scrotum and vulva when you're bathing them or changing their nappy.
 This makes it normal to refer to their body parts and will help your child to talk about them as necessary when they're older.

-By this age, your child is aware and curious about the differences between the sexes.
+By this age, your child is aware and curious about the physical differences between the sexes.

-They become aware of physical differences between the sexes and most develop a personal sense of themselves as a particular gender.
-They begin to understand and often imitate gender roles as they see them played out in their home and in society.
+Most children develop a personal sense of themselves as a particular gender.
+They begin to understand and imitate gender roles.
+They base these on what they see at home and around them.
+As they get older, this influences their gender-based behaviour.

 Your child may: